 Current projects of interest are:

 SudoQ is a direct Quantum variant of Sudoku that has been introduced here, and studied here and here.
 As a lover of puzzles, especially Sudoku variants, I think there are still a lot of interesting, truly quantum, and maybe topological, SudoQ variants to be discovered.
+Specifically, I am developing several different quantum SudoQ variants that mimic standard Sudoku variants. such as killer sudoku, German Whispers, and kropki sudoku

 Game Theory Projects:

 This was a small but significant part of my academic work.
-I find this subject as a whole very fun to think about, and everything feels like a kernel of giant data-based undertaking.
+I find this subject as a whole very fun to think about, and everything feels like a kernel of a giant data-based undertaking.

 Current projects of interest are: